Frequently Asked Questions

 Does Dr. Crenshaw write prescriptions for narcotics?
 What if I need prescriptions for controlled substances?

-As of now, only doctors with a DATA 2000 (Drug Abuse Treatment Act of 2000) waiver can prescribe buprenorphine and similar medications for the treatment of opioid dependency.
-Physicians are limited as to how many of these patients they can treat at one time, so we rarely have openings for new patients in this program. .
+Only doctors with a DATA 2000 (Drug Abuse Treatment Act of 2000) waiver can prescribe medications for the treatment of opioid dependency.
+Dr. Crenshaw does not prescribe Methadone, but he is able to prescribe Suboxone (buprenorphine-naloxone).
+Unfortunately, physicians are limited as to how many of these patients they can treat at one time, so we rarely have openings for new patients in this program.
+You can find a list of other Suboxone providers at the SAMHSA website. .